 Who is SourcingLink.net?

-SourcingLink.net is a U.S. Based publicly traded exploration and development company with a portfolio of claims containing rare metals and rare earth elements, which are among the primary input materials of technology in the 21st century.
-The Company is currently focused on exploration and development of its Eldor Project in Quebec, Canada, which is recognized as one of the most favorable mining jurisdictions. in the world.
+SourcingLink.net is a U.S. Based publicly traded exploration and development company with a portfolio of claims containing Lithium, tantalum, rare metals and rare earth elements, which are among the primary input materials of technology in the 21st century.
+The Company is currently focused on exploration and development of its Lac Fire and Eldor Project in Quebec, Canada, which is recognized as one of the most favorable mining jurisdictions. in the world.

-The mission is straight forward: Garner superior investment returns by developing the value of our portfolio of claims containing rare metals and rare earth elements to increase value, liquidity and profitability.
+The mission is straight forward: Garner superior investment returns by developing the value of our portfolio of claims containing lithium, tantalum, rare metals and rare earth elements to increase value, liquidity and profitability.
+The company is actively pursuing opportunities in other precious metals, such as gold, platinum and silver, which expands the Company’s portfolio diversification while at the same time taking advantage of acquiring assets at favorable valuations to take benefit from fluctuating metals and mineral pricing.
 We will follow our core principles and maintain proper transparency and accountability to our partners and shareholders.
 The key objective of this guidance is to source, evaluate and assimilate acquisition and consolidation activity in order to rapidly enhance the value of our portfolio and arrive at a valuation that we can all be proud of.

 The Japanese call them “the seeds of technology.”
 The US Department of Energy calls them “technology metals.”
 They make possible the high tech world we live in today – everything from the miniaturization of electronics, to the enabling of green energy and medical technologies, to supporting a myriad of essential telecommunications and defense systems.
 They are the elements that have become irreplaceable to our world of technology owing to their unique magnetic, phosphorescent, and catalytic properties.